Car Charging Stations

 - In 2021, MOM’s began sponsoring a local community solar project in Yonkers, NY.
 40% of the power generated will go to MOM’s Dobbs Ferry!

 - In 2021, we installed a 265-kilowatt system rooftop solar array at MOM’s Abington!
 This project will generate approximately 40% of the store’s energy needs.

 - In 2021, MOM’s sponsored a local community solar project in Cherry Hill, NJ!

 Wind Power at MOM’s

-MOM’s supports renewable energy projects by purchasing Wind Power Renewable Energy Credits (RECs) to offset over 100% of our company’s electrical usage.
-In 2015 MOM’s purchased 8,300,000 kWh of Wind Power RECs.
+MOM’s supports renewable energy projects by purchasing Wind Power Renewable Energy Credits (RECs) to offset ~75% of our company’s electrical usage (the rest is generated through MOM’s solar projects).
+In 2020, MOM’s purchased 8,600 Wind RECs.
 The benefit of MOM’s purchasing wind power is equivalent to offsetting the greenhouse gas emissions from…